jcf55/Fahrenholz_Costes_ENV872_EDA_FinalProject/README.md

 Data contained in the Raw folder, consists of a total of 41 variables, and 146 avian families.
 Information about each of these variables can be found in the .tex file within the Raw data folder.

-For our wrangled data, located in the Processed folder, 8 were maintained, along with 11 families.
+For our wrangled data, located in the Processed folder, 8 variables were maintained, along with 11 families of avian species.
 Not all families were kept to simplify visualizations as 146 is overwhelming.
 Families were chosen by filtering out all incomplete instances of data in explanatory variables.
 Variables maintained with the processed data include and are defined below:

 |Column Name           | Description                | Class   | Units |
 |--------------------  | -------------------------- | ------- | ----- |